Father charged with drowning his three young children

 Officers responded to a home in the northern Chicago suburb of Round Lake Beach at around 1:40 a.m. after receiving a request for a well-being check from the children's mother, who was supposed to pick them up from their estranged father, according to Round Lake Police Chief Gilbert Rivera.

-When police entered the home, they found the bodies of three children inside three children – 5-year-old Bryant, 3-year-old Cassidy, and 2-year-old Gideon.
+When police entered the home, they found the bodies of three children inside – 5-year-old Bryant, 3-year-old Cassidy, and 2-year-old Gideon.

 "I cannot fathom the pain this family is going through right now," Rivera said.